 3.1 Terms and definitions

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1 and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in TR 24772–1, and the following apply.
 Other terms are defined where they appear in italic type.

 assignment statement: Used to create (or rebind) a variable to an object.
 The simple syntax is a=b, the augmented syntax applies an operator at assignment time (for example, a += 1) and therefore cannot create a variable since it operates using the current value referenced by a variable.
 Other syntaxes support multiple targets (that is, x = y = z = 1).